 Tampa is often overlooked in comparison to the more popular Florida cities of Miami, Key West and Orlando.
-But as it is in close proximity to each, visiting Tampa should be on your list when travelling to Florida.
+But as it is in close proximity to each, visiting Tampa should be on your list when traveling to Florida.

 The perfect 3 days in Tampa itinerary will include a mixture of both city culture and outdoor adventure.

 You can sit by the Hillsborough River and enjoy a drink and people watching.
 Or rent a standup paddleboard or waterbike and see the city from the river itself.

 Have a beach day along the Gulf of Mexico or throw your hands in the air and ride rollercoasters or water rides.